rui-zhang-ocean/RSKtools/README.md

     - Fixed bug in RSKcorrecthold when one channel contains zero value only
     - Changed input variable name pressure to seapressure in calculatedepth.m
-    - Removed thumbnail data, users are recommended to use downsample for a quick overview of the dataset.
+    - Removed thumbnail data from the rsk structure; use downsample for a quick overview of the dataset

 * Version 2.3.0 (2018-05-09)